Bloch sphere analog of qudits using Heisenberg-Weyl Operators: Constraints on the Bloch vector and angular parameters -- for

 In the above form, it is difficult to picture the set of valid states inside the sphere.
-We take the one, two, and three-dimensional sections passing through the centre to get a better understanding of the allowed space inside the four-D sphere.
+We take the one, two, and three-dimensional sections passing through the center to get a better understanding of the allowed space inside the sphere in $\mathbb{R}^4$.